 The SE population was previously identified as having low genetic diversity as determined by heterozygosity calculations (H=0.54, Proctor et al. 2012).
 This 2007 level was among the lowest of all interior North American grizzly bear populations.
 Low heterozygosity was believed to be the result of a small remnant population that has grown by reproduction with little immigration and gene flow from adjacent populations.
-Capture, telemetry, and genetic data were analyzed to evaluate movement and subsequent reproduction resulting in gene flow into and out of the SE from 1983-2021.
-Twenty-one grizzly bears were identified as immigrants or emigrants.
+Capture, telemetry, and genetic data were analyzed to evaluate movement and subsequent reproduction resulting in gene flow into and out of the SE from 1983-2022.
+Twenty-four grizzly bears were identified as immigrants or emigrants.
 While movement and gene flow out of the SE may benefit other populations, gene flow into the SE is most beneficial to genetic health.
-Nine individuals (8 males and 1 females) are known to have moved into the SE from adjacent populations; however, two males were killed or removed (Figure 6).
-Known gene flow has been identified through reproduction by four immigrants (three males and one female) resulting in 17 offspring in the SE (Appendix Table T1).
+Fifteen individuals (13 males and 2 females) are known to have moved into the SE from adjacent populations; however, five males and 1 female were killed or removed (Figure 6).
+Known gene flow has been identified through reproduction by five immigrants (four males and one female) resulting in 25 offspring in the SE (Appendix Table T3).
 Additional analysis of changes in heterozygosity and other genetic measures is planned.

 Figure 6.
-Known immigration (black arrows) and gene flow (green arrows) into the Selkirk Mountains, 2000-2021.
+Known immigration (black arrows) and gene flow (green arrows) into the Selkirk Mountains, 2000-2022.